Thodor12/RSA-Resources/_posts/2021-09-01-logical-operators-short-circuiting.md

 - **Truthy** For something to be considered truthy, it must not be falsy.
 Examples of truthy values are numbers, strings, tables, and **anything else that's not falsy**.

 Do keep in mind that **the truthyness and falsyness of values vary depending on the programming language you’re working with**.
-That is, a value considered truthy in one programming language may be falsy in another.
+That is, a value considered truthy in one programming language may be falsy in another and vice versa.

 ### What are the logical operators?
 Usually, an operator has at least one value it operates on, which are its operands.
 For example, in the expression `1 + 14`, `1` and `14` are the operands.
 And if you aren't already aware, there's three logical operators you can work with: